WebAssembly/reference-types/document/core/syntax/instructions.rst

 The |DROP| operator simply throws away a single operand.

 The |SELECT| operator selects one of its first two operands based on whether its third operand is zero or not.
-It may be include by a :ref:`value type <syntax-valtype>` determining the type of these operands.
+It may include a :ref:`value type <syntax-valtype>` determining the type of these operands.
 If missing, the operands must be of :ref:`numeric type <syntax-numtype>`.

 .. index:: ! variable instruction, local, global, local index, global index